balakarthikeyan/notes/questions/angular-notes.md

 6. Limited dynamic behavior: AOT introduces some limitations on dynamic behaviors, such as dynamic template generation or dynamic component loading, as the templates and components are pre-compiled during the build process.

 ## What are annotations in Angular?
 Annotations in Angular are essential for defining components, services, directives, and other building blocks of an Angular application.
-They help Angular understand the structure and behavior of your application’s elements.
+They help Angular understand the structure and behavior of your application's elements.
 They are the metadata set on the class used to reflect the metadata library.

 Some of the most commonly used annotations (decorators) in Angular include: